-The Berlin hashtag on Instagram tops out at nearly 18 million posts – and once we’ve filtered out the mirrored six pack shots, pensive models, and shameless corpororate promotion there’s at least a couple hundred thousand for the rest of us 😉
+The Berlin hashtag on Instagram tops out at more than 31 million posts (August 2018)- and once we’ve filtered out the mirrored six pack shots, pensive models and famous people there’s at least a couple hundred thousand for the rest of us 😉

 The monument-heavy city with a tangible history and a stroke of creativity and openmindedness is as must see as a city gets.